-The Central European University (CEU) hosted a Summer School “Romani Identities and Antigyspyism” between 2-13 of July 2018.
+The Central European University (CEU) hosted a Summer School, entitled “Romani Identities and Antigyspyism” between 2-13 July 2018.

 Photos: Kristina Raducan